traefik/traefik-helm-chart/README.md

 helm install traefik traefik/traefik
 ```

 You can customize the install with a `values` file.
+There are some [EXAMPLES](./EXAMPLES.md) provided.
-Documentation on all parameters is in the [default file](./traefik/values.yaml).
+Complete documentation on all available parameters is in the [default file](./traefik/values.yaml).

 ```bash
 helm install -f myvalues.yaml traefik traefik/traefik